growilabs/growi-docs/docs/en/guide/tutorial/duplicate_page.md

 When you can create a page, learn how to duplicate a page.

-If you have a page that you use repeatedly,
-Knowing the mechanism of replication and templates can be very useful.
+If you have a page that you use repeatedly, understanding the mechanism of replication and templates can be very useful.

-## After create page tutorial
+## After the tutorial of creating a page

-First, in order to duplicate the page, create a page for creating the hierarchy.
+First, create a page for creating a hierarchy in order to duplicate the page.

-Press the "Create" button on a guide page, such as a tutorial page, Let's create a duplicate page.
+Press the "Create" button on a guide page, such as a tutorial page, let's create a duplicate page.

 ![duplicate1](./images/duplicate1.png)